thoughtspot/community-tools/ThoughtSpot_Cloud_deployments/Homogeneous_cluster_ebs/README.md

 ```
 terraform apply
 ```
-:point_right: **This step would ask for a couple of interactive inputs**
+:point_right: **This step would ask for a few of interactive inputs**
-1. Your confirmation for terraform to proceed with this change
+1. **Your confirmation for terraform to proceed with this change**
-2. password for admin user
+2. **password for admin user (TWICE)**

 ### State file management
 Terraform creates a file called terraform.tfstate which describes the provisioned infrastructure.
-This file needs to be managed properly.
+This file will also contain secrets, so needs to be managed properly.
-There are a number of ways to do it, which is not done in this repository. https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa
+There are a number of ways to do it, which is not implemented in this repository. https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa